SpareParts3D collaborates with DNV GL in its Joint Industry Program (JIP) on Additive Manufacturing

 “A lot of companies we are working with are curious about AM and indicating they are considering implementing additive manufacturing into their business in the future but sometimes lack the skills and knowledge to adopt this technology.

-Brice Le Gallo, Regional Manager South East Asia & Australia at DNV GL.
+Brice Le Gallo, Regional Manager ASEAN & Australia DNV GL – O&G

 DNV GL is a quality assurance and risk management company providing certification and independent expert advisory services to the oil & gas, power, and maritime industries.
 Driven by a purpose of safeguarding life, property and the environment, DNV GL enables organizations to advance the safety and sustainability of their business.